Vavro Šrobár

-Vavrinec Ján Šrobár, known as Vavro Šrobár (9 August 1867 – 6 December 1950) was a Slovak doctor and politician.
+Vavrinec Ján Šrobár, known as Vavro Šrobár (9 August 1867 – 6 December 1950) was a Slovak medical doctor and politician.
 He was a major figure in Slovak politics in the interwar period.

 Šrobár played an important role in the creation of Czechoslovakia in 1918 following the collapse of the Austro-Hungarian Empire and served in a variety of ministerial roles between the wars.
 He also served for many years as a representative in the Czechoslovak parliament and was a tenured professor in the history of medicine. Šrobár retired from public life before the outbreak of the Second World War, but following the war he resumed a ministerial career in the re-established Czechoslovak government in the five years before his death.

 Early life and education

-Born in Lisková (then part of the Kingdom of Hungary), he was educated between 1878–82 at the gymnasium in Ružomberok where only the Hungarian language – which he did not speak – was used as the language of education.
-He moved to the German-speaking gymnasium at Levoča between 1882–83 before moving on, between 1883–86, to the gymnasia at Banská Bystrica and Přerov in Moravia, from which he ultimately graduated.
+Born in Lisková (then part of the Kingdom of Hungary), he was educated between 1878 and 1882 at the gymnasium in Ružomberok where only the Hungarian language – which he did not speak – was used as the language of education.
+He moved to the German-speaking gymnasium at Levoča between 1882 and 1883 before moving on, between 1883 and 1886, to the gymnasia at Banská Bystrica and Přerov in Moravia, from which he ultimately graduated.
 As he was a Slovak he was not permitted to graduate from gymnasia in Upper Hungary (corresponding mostly to present-day Slovakia).
 From 1888 to 1898 Šrobár studied medicine at Charles University in Prague, where he chaired the student organisation Detvan.